 Students who major in history develop a thorough grounding in the historical process and a greater empathy and special perspective for viewing human thought and action through a broad exposure to the complexities that shape the forces of civilization.
 The student of history recognizes the distinctiveness of people and societies of the past, and acknowledges the threads that connect the experiences of these people over time.

 History majors gain invaluable training in the essential skills of a liberal arts education: reading, writing, critical thinking and public speaking.
 These skills are crucial for a wide array of careers, including teaching, business and legal research, government and public service, archive management and librarianship.

-The UMass Lowell History Department currently includes fourteen full-time faculty with expertise ranging from ancient Greece and Renaissance Italy to the modern Middle East and Latin America.
+The UMass Lowell History Department currently includes 13 full-time faculty with expertise ranging from ancient Greece to Renaissance Italy, the modern Middle East, Latin America, Europe, and the United States.

 We invite you to browse through our website for additional information, and urge you to contact us directly with questions or comments.